Kingdom of Sicily: Norman conquest

-Norman period
+Norman kingdom (1130–1198)

 The Norman Kingdom was created on Christmas Day, 1130, by Roger II of Sicily, with the agreement of Pope Innocent II.
 Roger II united the lands he had inherited from his father, Roger I of Sicily.
 These areas included the Maltese Archipelago, which was conquered from the Arabs of the Emirates of Sicily; the Duchy of Apulia and the County of Sicily, which had belonged to his cousin William II, Duke of Apulia, until William's death in 1127; and the other Norman vassals.
 Roger declared his support for the Antipope Anacletus II, who enthroned him as King of Sicily on Christmas Day 1130.

 In 1136, the rival of Anacletus, Pope Innocent II, convinced Lothair III, Holy Roman Emperor to attack the Kingdom of Sicily with help from the Byzantine Emperor John II Comnenus.
-Two main armies, one led by Lothair, the other by Duke of Bavaria Henry the Proud, invaded Sicily.
-On the river Tronto, William of Loritello surrendered to Lothair and opened the gates of Termoli to him.
+Two main armies, one led by Lothair, the other by Henry X, Duke of Bavaria, invaded Sicily.
+On the River Tronto, William of Loritello surrendered to Lothair and opened the gates of Termoli to him.
 This was followed by Count Hugh II of Molise.
 The two armies were united at Bari, from where in 1137 they continued their campaign.
 Roger offered to give Apulia as a fief to the Empire, which Lothair refused after being pressured by Innocent.
 At the same period, the army of Lothair revolted.

 Lothair, who had hoped for the complete conquest of Sicily, then gave Capua and Apulia from the Kingdom of Sicily to Roger's enemies.
-Innocent protested, claiming that Apulia fell under papal claims.
+Innocent protested, claiming that Apulia fell under Papal claims.
 Lothair turned north, but died while crossing the Alps on 4 December 1137.
 At the Second Council of the Lateran in April 1139, Innocent excommunicated Roger for maintaining a schismatic attitude.
-On 22 March 1139, at Galluccio, Roger's son Roger III, Duke of Apulia, ambushed the papal troops with a thousand knights and captured the pope.
+On 22 March 1139, at Galluccio, Roger's son Roger III, Duke of Apulia, ambushed the Papal troops with a thousand knights and captured the pope.
 On 25 March 1139, Innocent was forced to acknowledge the kingship and possessions of Roger with the Treaty of Mignano.

 Roger spent most of the decade, beginning with his coronation and ending with the Assizes of Ariano, enacting a series of laws with which Roger intended to centralise the government.
 He also fended off several invasions and quelled rebellions by his premier vassals: Grimoald of Bari, Robert II of Capua, Ranulf of Alife, Sergius VII of Naples and others.

 It was through his admiral George of Antioch that Roger then conquered the littoral of Ifriqiya from the Zirids, taking the unofficial title "King of Africa" and marking the foundation of the Norman Kingdom of Africa.
 At the same time, Roger's fleet also attacked the Byzantine Empire, making Sicily a leading maritime power in the Mediterranean Sea for almost a century.